 The entrance door is a radius door with a dead bolt lock for added security.
-The door can be held open with the door stop.
-With the door open, simply lift the "T" section on the door and place it in the holder on the exterior sidewall of the unit.
-Next to the entrance door you will find the exterior lighted grab handle.
+When the door is opened fully, the door hinge will automatically hold the door open.
+To close the door from the open position, either the inside or outside handle must be released for the door to move.
+Next to the entrance door you will find the lighted acrylic assist handle.
 This handle may be used to assist anyone entering the unit.
 Next to the exterior handle, you will find the door bell button for the door bell.
 This door bell operates on four C cell batteries.

-Optional on this unit is the installation of the driver's door.
-The driver's door is equipped with a power window for driver convenience.
+Optional for this unit is the installation of the driver's door.
+If the driver's door is installed, it is equipped with a power window for driver convenience.